dt-alliances-workshops/azure-eztravel/provision-scripts/README.md

 This script will prompt for entry of information such as Dynatrace URL and Azure subscription.
 This information then read by the scripts and other script then provisions and sets up the workshop Azure compute resources.

-The credentials files format is taken from `workshop-credentials.template` and written to a file with the entered values to `/tmp/workshop-credentials.json`.
+The credentials files format is taken from `workshop-credentials.template` and written to a file in the `gen` subfolder with the entered values called `workshop-credentials.json`.
+This file will then be copied to `/tmp/workshop-credentials.json` where other scripts expect it to be found.
+Note that `workshop-credentials.json` is part of the `.gitignore` to prevent it from being checked in.

 This script can over and over and it will read in existing values from `/tmp/workshop-credentials.json` and allow the user to enter new ones.